2013 Toyota Prius Plug-in

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-Overall, test drivers agree that the Prius Plug-in’s fuel-efficient powertrain is great for saving gas, but they say the car is a total bore to drive.
-However, reviewers like its quiet, relaxed ride, but dislike its sloppy handling, spongy brakes and numb steering.
+Overall, test drivers agree that the 2013 Toyota Prius Plug-in’s fuel-efficient powertrain is great for saving gas, but they say the car is a total bore to drive.
+Reviewers like its quiet, relaxed ride, but dislike its sloppy handling, spongy brakes and numb steering.

 - "With varying degrees of pure-electric range plus the gas engine and regenerative braking charging a battery pack, the overall result is exceptional energy efficiency." -- Kelley Blue Book